kd4ned/inspircd-docs/docs/2/modules/rline.md

 ### Description

-This module adds the `/RLINE` command which allows server operators to prevent users matching a nickname!username@hostname+realname regular expression from connecting to the server.
+This module adds the `/RLINE` command which allows server operators to prevent users matching a "nickname!username@hostname realname" regular expression from connecting to the server.

 ### Configuration